-- does, but be wary if a seller wants the written deal to be a low amount supplemented by undocumented cash, which is a criminal offence that you cannot be a party to). - (d) Identify requirements of the mortgage lender or other requirements for financing, to ensure that you have the proceeds in your trust account before closing. - (e) Consider the status of conditions precedent/subject clauses (obtain a copy of the confirmation of removal of any conditions precedent/subjects). - (f) Consider whether there are any unwritten representations or warranties. - (g) Determine whether there are existing tenants, and details of the rent rate and security deposit. - (h) Identify any deficiencies in the agreement. - (i) If the premises are newly constructed or if there have been improvements, note the provisions of the Builders Lien Act or lien holdback under the Strata Property Act, and the advisability of deficiency holdbacks, warranties and inspection before completion. - (j) Discuss the necessity for title insurance and homeowner's insurance, both from your client's standpoint and the mortgage lender's standpoint, and who is to arrange it. - (k) Discuss whether zoning is a concern, or whether the client has concerns about the legality of suites on the property, and who is responsible to check. - (l) Discuss whether a survey certificate is necessary from your client's or the lender's standpoint, and who is to obtain it. - (m) Ask whether your client is aware of any marital difficulties between the seller and the seller's spouse, since that might attract problems with title under the Family Law Act. - (n) If the seller is a developer who is required to deliver a disclosure statement under the Real Estate Development Marketing Act, S.B.C.
+- (d) Identify requirements of the mortgage lender or other requirements for financing, to ensure that you have the proceeds in your trust account before closing. - (e) Consider the status of conditions precedent/subject clauses (obtain a copy of the confirmation of removal of any conditions precedent/subjects). - (f) Consider whether there are any unwritten representations or warranties. - (g) Determine whether there are existing tenants, and details of the rent rate and security deposit. - (h) Identify any deficiencies in the agreement. - (i) If the premises are newly constructed or if there have been improvements, note the provisions of the Builders Lien Act or lien holdback under the Strata Property Act, and the advisability of deficiency holdbacks, warranties and inspection before completion. - (j) Discuss the necessity for title insurance and homeowner's insurance, both from your client's standpoint and the mortgage lender's standpoint, and who is to arrange it. - (k) Discuss whether zoning is a concern, or whether the client has concerns about the legality of suites on the property, and who is responsible to check. - (1) Discuss whether a survey certificate is necessary from your client's or the lender's standpoint, and who is to obtain it. - (m) Ask whether your client is aware of any marital difficulties between the seller and the seller's spouse, since that might attract problems with title under the Family Law Act. - (n) If the seller is a developer who is required to deliver a disclosure statement under the Real Estate Development Marketing Act, S.B.C.
 2004, c.
-41, ask has the buyer received it, and do they want you to review it. - (o) Arrange for physical possession and obtaining the keys (often the real estate agent will assist). - (p) Ask about any uses of the property or neighbouring land that might have environmental implications or warrant further investigation. - (q) Calculate property transfer tax payable, including additional property transfer tax that may be payable by foreign buyers, and reductions for first-time homebuyers.
+41, ask if the buyer has received it, and if they want you to review it. - (o) Arrange for physical possession and obtaining the keys (often the real estate agent will assist). - (p) Ask about any uses of the property or neighbouring land that might have environmental implications or warrant further investigation. - (q) Calculate property transfer tax payable, including additional property transfer tax that may be payable by foreign buyers, and reductions for first-time homebuyers.